Dr. NTR University of Health Sciences: Admission and courses

-The university has graduate and postgraduate degrees, diploma and super-specialty courses in modern medicine; graduate and postgraduate degree courses in dental surgery, nursing, Ayurveda, homeopathy, and Unani; graduate degree courses in naturopathy, physiotherapy and medical laboratory technology, as well as a postgraduate course (M.Sc.) in applied nutrition.
+The university offers graduate, postgraduate, diploma, and super-specialty courses in modern medicine; dental surgery, nursing, Ayurveda, homoeopathy, and Unani; graduate degree courses in naturopathy, physiotherapy.
+Additionally, it offers a postgraduate (M.Sc.) course in applied nutrition.

-The number of colleges affiliated to the university since its establishment has risen from twenty-seven to 184.
-The degrees awarded by the university are recognized by professional statutory bodies, including the Medical Council of India, the Dental Council of India, the Central Council of Indian Medicine, the Central Council of Homoeopathy and the Indian Nursing Council.
+The number of colleges affiliated with the university since its establishment has risen from 27 to 184.
+The degrees awarded by the university are recognised by professional statutory bodies, including the Medical Council of India, the Dental Council of India, the Central Council of Indian Medicine, the Central Council of Homoeopathy, and the Indian Nursing Council.